 For this reason, the Jews were seeking all the more to kill him, because he was not only breaking the sabbath, but was also calling God his own Father, thereby making himself equal to God.
 (John 5:18)

 Jesus didn’t just claim to be the son of God, he made it clear that he and God were the same being.
 In the discussion mentioned above, where Jesus said, “The Father and I are one”, he also said, “even though you do not believe me, believe the works (miracles), so that you may know and understand that the Father is in me and I am in the Father.”
 (John 10:38).
 Later he said, “whoever sees me sees him who sent me”.
 (John 12:45), and when Philip asked Jesus to show him the Father, Jesus replied “Don’t you know me, Philip, even after I have been among you such a long time?
 Anyone who has seen me has seen the Father.”
 (John 14:9).

-While talking to the Samaritan woman at the well, Jesus explicitly stated that he was the long-awaited Messiah (John 4:25-26).
+While talking to the Samaritan woman at the well, Jesus explicitly stated that he was the Messiah.